Hardcore Holly: Teaming with Cody Rhodes and departure (2007–2009)

-Independent circuit (2009–2019)
+Later career (2009–2019)

 In May 2009, Holly traveled to England and wrestled for Varsity Pro Wrestling.
 On May 26, Holly defeated The UK Kid in a Tables, Ladders, and Chairs match during which he sustained a rib injury.
 Throughout mid-2009, Holly wrestled for National Wrestling Superstars, competing against wrestlers including Danny Demento, Salvatore Sincere, and D. J. Hyde.
 Holly then took a break from wrestling from 2010 until 2013.

 On March 19, 2013, Holly, now bald and sporting a new tattoo, made a one night appearance for Total Nonstop Action Wrestling (TNA) as he took part in a six-man tag team match and teamed with James Storm and Magnus to defeat Aces & Eights (D.O.C., Wes Brisco, and Knux) at the TNA One Night Only event Hardcore Justice 2, which was aired on July 5, this was Holly's only match for TNA.
 Later that year he would wrestle for Southside Wrestling Entertainment and Preston City Wrestling in the U.K. and for Melbourne City Wrestling in Australia.

 On May 7, 2016, Holly wrestled in the Netherlands for Pro Wrestling Showdown.
 Holly would also spend time in the UK, competing for PCW, Kamikaze Pro, Southside.
 Holly would also challenge Eddie Ryan for the Pro Wrestling Pride Heavyweight Championship, and Joseph Conners for the IPW:UK World Heavyweight Championship; however he would win neither championship.

 Holly participated in a triple threat match against Cody Hall and Luke Hawx for the British WAW promotion on June 2, 2019.
 Although Holly did not announce a retirement afterwards, the match is his last known to date.